ChristopherRC/www.ccadb.org/cas/incident-report.md

 **Expectations:**
 - The Appendix is for all supporting data: log files, graphs and charts, etc.
-- In particular, in the case of incidents that directly impact certificates, the Appendix MUST include a listing of the complete certificate details of all affected certificates.
+- In particular, in the case of incidents that directly impact certificates, the Appendix MUST include a listing of the complete certificate details of all affected certificates  and include the following fields for each:
-- The recommended format is to ensure that all affected certificates are logged to CT, then to attach a text file where each line is of the form https://crt.sh/?sha256=[sha256 fingerprint of the pre-certificate].
+     - Pre-certificate SHA-256 Hash
+     - Certificate SHA-256 Hash
+     - Subject
+     - Issuer
+     - Not Before
+     - Not After
+     - Serial # (hex)
+     - Is Revoked? ("Yes", "No", "N/A", or "Delayed")
+     - Revocation Date (Actual Date, Planned Date, or "NA")
+     - Revocation Reason
 - When the incident being reported involves an S/MIME certificate, if disclosure of personally identifiable information in the certificate MAY be contrary to applicable law, please provide at least the certificate serial number and SHA256 hash of the certificate.

 -->